 Several entities need to be considered in the patient with chest trauma.
 They can cause severe hypoxia and/or shock.
 The diagnoses are made clinically and need to be addressed without waiting for any diagnostic testing.
 Any patient presenting with any one of these entities should be treated as outlined and admitted to the hospital for further care.

 Tension pneumothorax develops when a one-way valve air leak occurs from either the lung or chest wall.
-Air enters the pleural space but cannot escape, leading to increased intrapleural pressure, collapse of ...
+Air enters the pleural space but cannot escape, leading to increased intrapleural pressure, collapse of the ...